infonetproducts/dentwizard/API/CORS_CENTRALIZATION_DOCUMENTATION.md

 | `/API/v1/products/categories.php` | Low | ~35 lines |

 **Total Potential:**
-- 8 files remaining
+- 4 files remaining (down from 8)
-- ~280 lines of duplicate code
+- ~140 lines of duplicate code (down from ~280)
-- Estimated time to update: 15-20 minutes
+- Estimated time to update: 8-10 minutes

-**Recommended Approach:**
-Update these files during next maintenance cycle or before next deployment to ensure consistency across entire API.
+**Note:** These are lower priority files that are not part of the critical checkout flow.
+They can be updated during routine maintenance.

+**Files Completed in Phase 2 (October 3, 2025):**
+- ✅ `/API/v1/orders/create.php` - Critical for checkout
+- ✅ `/API/v1/orders/detail.php` - Critical for order viewing
+- ✅ `/API/v1/orders/my-orders.php` - Critical for order history
+- ✅ `/API/v1/cart/clear.php` - Critical for post-checkout cleanup
+- ✅ `/API/v1/tax/calculate.php` - Critical for checkout tax calculation

 ---